Roya-Gharehbeiklou/CardioGenetics_knowledge_graph/Readme.md

 # Knowledge Graph Explorer

-Imagine a smart tool that helps researchers connect the dots between genes and heart diseases.
+Imagine a smart tool as mentioned (https://rdcu.be/d9eY7) that helps researchers connect the dots between genes and heart diseases.
 It maps out relationships between medical data, making it easier to uncover new insights and potential treatments.

 ### The Knowledge Graph: